harshsharma1825/QR_Code_Generator_URL/README.md

 A simple command-line tool for generating QR codes from URLs using JavaScript.
-This project leverages the inquirer package for user prompts and the qr-image package for QR code generation.
+This project leverages the inquirer package for user prompts and the qr-image package for QR code generation.<br>

-Features
+Features<br>
-Interactive CLI: Prompts the user for a URL using inquirer.
+Interactive CLI: Prompts the user for a URL using inquirer.<br>
-QR Code Generation: Creates a QR code image for the provided URL using qr-image.
+QR Code Generation: Creates a QR code image for the provided URL using qr-image.<br>
-Customizable Output: Saves the QR code image to a file or displays it in the terminal.
+Customizable Output: Saves the QR code image to a file or displays it in the terminal.<br>

-Dependencies
+Dependencies<br>
-inquirer: For interactive command-line prompts.
+inquirer: For interactive command-line prompts.<br>
-qr-image: For generating QR code images.
+qr-image: For generating QR code images.<br>

-Feel free to modify any part of this description to better fit your project!
+Feel free to modify any part of this description to better fit your project!<br>